 One of the main issues facing eCommerce businesses is the cost of shipping.
-How can small businesses and startups compete with the likes of Amazon?
+How can small companies and startups compete with the likes of Amazon?

-Every year, shipping rates continue to increase, yet consumers demand low to no shipping costs, but bigger brands are the ones getting shipping discounts.
+Every year, shipping rates continue to increase, yet consumers demand low to no shipping costs, but more prominent brands get shipping discounts.
 So how can you compete?

-This guide gives you some tips on how to cut small business shipping costs while still providing that customer experience and fast delivery time that’s expected in today’s busy world.
+This guide gives you tips on how to cut small business shipping costs while still providing the customer experience and fast delivery time expected in today’s busy world.

 Tips to How to Cut Small Business Shipping Costs

-For businesses that want to optimize their shipping rates, it’s important to understand the following:
+For businesses that want to optimize their shipping rates, it’s essential to understand the following:

 - What are your current shipping costs per product